hak5peaks/iOS-Shortcuts-C2/README.md

 `KNOWN ISSUE: Windows Unicode | if you are hosting on windows replace line 40 "with open("commands.txt", "a") as file:" with "with open("data/commands.txt", "a", encoding="utf-8") as file:"`
 —------------------------------

-Welcome, this project is dedicated to researching the iOS shortcuts application to discover vulberabilies for use to C2 most iOS devices using a mix of tools such as a custom SSH server, .shortcut files and keystroke injection to deliver a file and C2 iOS devices
+Welcome, this project is dedicated to researching the iOS shortcuts application to discover vulberabilies for use to C2 most iOS devices using a mix of tools such as a custom SSH server, .shortcut files and keystroke injection to deliver a malicous shortcut file written to C2 iOS devices

 Most Recent Update: Added custom commands.
 C2 will now generate default value user.txt file and config.txt files if none are present
 | Default Hosts and port 0.0.0.0:22